-- RULE 66.
-President to sign papers.-All acts, addresses and resolutions, and all warrants and subpoenas issued by order of the Senate shall be signed by the President or by the President Pro Tempore presiding in his absence. - Admission to the floor of the Senate.-No person except RULE 67. members of the Senate, members of the House of Representatives, staff of the General Assembly; staff of the Lieutenant Governor; Judges of the Supreme Court, Court of Appeals, and Superior Courts; the Governor and members of the Council of State; former members of the General Assembly; and persons particularly invited and extended the privileges of the floor by the President Pro Tempore or in his absence, the Deputy President Pro Tempore shall be admitted to the floor of the Senate during its session.
-Notwithstanding any other provision of these rules, no registered lobbyist shall be admitted to the floor of the Senate or Senate Chamber while the Senate is in session. - RULE 68.
-Privileges of the floor.-Any group or individual other than members of the Senate who desires to make remarks upon the floor of the Senate will first obtain approval of the Chairman or, in his absence, the Vice-Chairman of the Committee on Rules and Operation of the Senate. - RULE 69.
-News media.-The President is authorized to assign area and equipment on the floor of the Senate for the use of the representatives of news media; and the President shall provide regulations for the operation of the representatives of the news media on the floor of the Senate. - RULE 70.
-Absence without leave.-No Senator or officer of the Senate shall depart the service of the Senate without leave, or receive pay as a Senator or officer for the time he is absent without leave. - RULE 71.
-Placing material on Senators' desks.-Any person other than a member of the Senate desiring to place articles of any kind on or about desks in the
+RULE 66.
+President to sign papers.-All acts, addresses, and resolutions, and all warrants and subpoenas issued by order of the Senate shall be signed by the President or by the President Pro Tempore presiding in his absence.

+RULE 67.
+Admission to the floor of the Senate.-No person except members of the Senate, members of the House of Representatives, staff of the General Assembly; staff of the Lieutenant Governor; Judges of the Supreme Court, Court of Appeals, and Superior Courts; the Governor and members of the Council of State; former members of the General Assembly; and persons particularly invited and extended the privileges of the floor by the Presiding Officer shall be admitted to the floor of the Senate during its session.
+Notwithstanding any other provision of these rules, no registered lobbyist shall be admitted to the floor of the Senate or Senate Chamber while the Senate is in session.
+When the Senate is not in daily session, the President Pro Tempore shall determine the privileges of the floor.

+RULE 67A.
+Restricted admission to the floor of the Senate prior to the daily session.-No person, except members of the Senate; members of the House of Representatives; staff of the General Assembly; the staff of the Lieutenant Governor;